archivesunleashed/aut-docs/docs/Getting-Started.md

 ## Step Three: Testing with Spark Shell

+You will now need to install Spark Shell.
+You can [download it from here](http://spark.apache.org/downloads.html).
+[This pre-built version is ideal for all systems](http://www.apache.org/dyn/closer.lua/spark/spark-1.6.1/spark-1.6.1-bin-hadoop2.6.tgz).

 Now to test, load up the Spark shell.
+To do so, you will need to run the following from the `spark-1.6.1-bin-hadoop2.6` directory (or whatever version you ended up downloading).
 The command looks like:

 ```
-spark-shell --jars target/warcbase-0.1.0-SNAPSHOT-fatjar.jar
+./bin/spark-shell --jars ~/warcbase/target/warcbase-0.1.0-SNAPSHOT-fatjar.jar
 ```

-You may have to provide full paths.
-For example, `/users/spark-1.5.1/bin/spark-shell --jars target/warcbase-0.1.0-SNAPSHOT-fatjar.jar`.
+After `--jars` you need to provide the path to where that file in the warcbase directory is.
+For example, `/users/spark-1.6.1-bin-hadoop2.6/bin/spark-shell --jars target/warcbase-0.1.0-SNAPSHOT-fatjar.jar`.

 This command accepts flags.
 As you get more advanced, you might want to pass it more memory, using the `--driver-memory` flag.
 For example, this following command will let your Spark Shell use up to 8GB of memory.